tobias-barakaa/what-happens-when/README.rst

 handled by, an ``NSApplication`` main event loop, via an ``NSEvent`` of ``NSEventType`` ``KeyDown``.

+// continuation
+Handling the Enter Key in macOS (OS X):

+In macOS (formerly known as OS X), when the user presses the Enter key, the keyboard generates an interrupt signal, which is handled by the I/O Kit (Input/Output Kit) kernel extension (kext) responsible for managing keyboard input.

+The keyboard driver within the I/O Kit translates the signal into a key code that corresponds to the Enter key.

+This key code is then passed to the macOS WindowServer process.
+The WindowServer is responsible for managing the graphical user interface (GUI) and handling input events.

+The WindowServer, upon receiving the key code, dispatches an event to any appropriate applications.
+This event is sent through the Mach port, which is a fundamental interprocess communication (IPC) mechanism in macOS.

+The event is placed into the event queue of the target application.
+Applications that are active or listening for input events will have their event queues populated with these events.

+Threads within the application with sufficient privileges can call the "mach_ipc_dispatch" function to read events from their event queue.
+This function allows the application to retrieve and process events.

+In the case of user interface events, such as keypresses, the most common mechanism for processing these events is through the main event loop of an "NSApplication" (NextStep Application) object in the application.
+The NSApplication is a central component in macOS applications and is responsible for handling events and managing the application's lifecycle.

+Within the NSApplication's main event loop, events like key presses, including the Enter key, are represented as "NSEvent" objects.
+The NSEvent object will have a type of "NSEventType" that indicates it is a "KeyDown" event, signifying that a key has been pressed.

+The application can then use event handling code to examine the NSEvent, determine that it represents the Enter key press, and take the appropriate action.
+This might include submitting a form, initiating a search, or triggering other relevant actions within the application's user interface.

 (On GNU/Linux) the Xorg server listens for keycodes
 ---------------------------------------------------